ganyuss/EditorPlus/Assets/EditorPlus/README.md

 * **DisableInEditMode** will make the element read only in the inspector if the editor is *not* playing the game.
 * **DisableInPlayMode** will make the element read only in the inspector if the editor is playing the game.
 * **Dropdown** lets you give a list of values to put in a dropdown in the editor, instead of the regular field editor.
 You can also give a method name to have the dropdown value change dynamically.
-* **HelpBox** puts a help box with the given text above or below the marked field, to give additionnal information.
+* **HelpBox** puts a help box with the given text above or below the marked field, to give additional information.
 * **HideIf** will hide the marked element in the inspector if the member (field, property or method) with the given name returns true.
 * **HideInEditMode** will hide the element in the inspector if the editor is *not* playing the game.
 * **HideInPlayMode** will hide the element in the inspector if the editor is playing the game.